 KD: A snooker referee’s main task is to make sure that the game is played with no infringement of the rules.
 This includes correctly respotting colours and looking out for potential fouls, which can often be hard to spot, but can change the course of the entire match.
 People unfamiliar to the sport are sometimes surprised that snooker has fouls, which are intuitively associated with physical contact, like a sliding tackle in football.
 In snooker, fouls are mainly the consequence of an incorrect shot, for example, pocketing the cue ball or making first contact with a ball that wasn’t nominated.

 Other than that, the referee also does his best to make sure that the game is played smoothly.
-That’s why a referee’s positioning at the table is so important; the referee should always stand at the optimal position to be able to quickly retrieve a pocketed colour and replace it on the correct spot.
+That’s why a referee’s positioning around the table is so important; the referee should always stand at the optimal position to be able to quickly retrieve a pocketed colour and replace it on the correct spot.
 Additionally, the referee also helps players with the rest (a type of help-cue) and oversees the score.

 Since I already mentioned football, it’s also worth noting that compared to other sports, snooker is a very gentlemanly sport.
 Players have no problems with declaring fouls on themselves.
 And that’s crucial, because some infringements, like the push shot, for example – which means stroking the cue ball more than one time – is often impossible to spot by the referee.
 But the player will feel it instantly.